 How to Serve the Enchiladas

 I keep it standard for serving these.
-Serve them hot out of the oven garnished with cilantro, sour cream, and maybe a slice of avocado.
+Serve them hot out of the oven garnished with cilantro, sour cream, diced red onion, shredded lettuce, and maybe a slice of avocado.
 Honestly, a handful of chips is a good idea for scooping up extra sauce also!

 Other Enchilada Filling Ideas